spacemeshos/product/product_plan.md

 ## Release 0.3

 ### Main new features
-- `Payment channels` - many-to-many micro transactions support
+- `Payment channels` - user-to-user, app-to-user and user-to-app `Spacemesh Coins` and tokens transactions support
-- The `Spacemesh SDK` - an SDK for building Spacemesh apps
+- `Spacemesh SDK` - an SDK for building Spacemesh apps
+- 'Spacemesh browser extension' - providing the `Spacemesh API` to html5/javascript apps which run in the browser.

 ### Release new components
 - `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels